- What are the Madison Mallards office hours?

 The main parking lot at Warner Park is open all day long prior to a game.
 There is no fee to park in the lot and tailgating is allowed.
 Glass bottles are not allowed and the City of Madison and the Madison Mallards ask you to please leave the parking lot looking as clean as when you arrived.
 Trash cans are located throughout the lot and there are several receptacles specifically for hot coals from the BBQ.

-Ticket vouchers for a Mallards game must be redeemed at the Mallards Ticket Office.
+Ticket vouchers for a Mallards game must be redeemed at the Mallards Ticket Office at least TWO weeks in advance.
 It is NOT an actual ticket and can be redeemed for the game of your choice, based on availability.

 No food or beverages can be brought into the ballpark.
-The exception will be made for one bottle of water per person.
+The exception will be made for one factory sealed bottle of water per person.
 Other items NOT allowed in the ballpark are:

 - Lawn Chairs